Skip to content

 Resources

-Most building blocks follow the same pattern: a GET/PUT pair on the collection, plus an import endpoint that copies a system template onto the agent (stamping derivedFrom so the console can later show whether your copy has diverged).
+Most resources follow the same pattern: a GET/PUT pair on the collection, plus an import endpoint that copies a system template onto the agent (stamping derivedFrom so the console can later show whether your copy has diverged).
 Playbooks add per-item endpoints and a _setDefault action on top, to uphold the one-default / one-outbound invariants on every write.

 Agent